-This website is intended as a center for resources and information relating to the Genevan Psalter, including any and all articles, sheet music, recordings, books, websites and metrical translations based on it.
-The heart of the website is currently the sheet music and recordings I've produced of the entire Genevan Psalter.
+This website is a center for resources and information relating to the Genevan Psalter, including articles, sheet music, recordings, books, websites and metrical translations based on it.
+The heart of the website is currently the sheet music and recordings of the entire Genevan Psalter.
 These, along with a growing number of other resources, are on the Music & Lyrics page.

 All the music of the Genevan psalter is in the Public Domain.
 All the recordings posted here are also in the public domain and may be copied freely.
 The lyrics are copyrighted as noted, but permission has been given for their distribution as well.
 Material which is not to be copied is not available on this site directly, but may be purchased through the sites on the links page.

 This is a work in process.
 What is here is complete, but many more items will be added, deo volente.

 The Genevan Psalter is a collection of 126 melodies designed to be sung with metrical translations of the 150 Biblical Psalms and three other Scriptural songs.
 It is sometimes referred to as the French Psalter, as the tunes were designed to be sung with French metrical versions of the Psalter.

 As the first and most influential music to be composed specifically by and for Reformed Christians, these tunes represent a significant element of the heritage of all Reformed or Calvinistic Christians.